 HELPING YOU BECOME CARBON EFFICIENT

-Our focus is to help others in the construction industry achieve the government’s target so we can help build a brighter future for the country and planet.
-Remember, People, Planet, Profit - it's the ethos of Alpaca and something we are passionate about as a business.
+Our focus is to help the construction industry achieve the government’s target of net zero by 2050, by building a brighter future for the country and the planet.

 CREATING A CIRCULAR ECONOMY

-It's a simple case of if we do our bit and speak to suppliers about changing their ways, we can each contribute to creating a circular economy that positively impacts us all.
+The way we see it, if we keep speaking to suppliers, builders and architects about changing their ways, we can each contribute to creating a circular economy that positively impacts us all.

-So, if you’re interested in anything to do with sustainability and are eager to find out more, contact our team and let’s discuss the ways in which you can help make a positive change today.
+So, if you’re interested in anything to do with sustainable construction and would like to find out more, contact our team and let’s discuss the ways in which we can help each other to build a better future.